CroftsDeveloper/Quote_Diary/README.md

 ## Features and Functionalities

-- **User Registration**: Users can easily register for an account on the Quote Diary platform, providing them with personalised access to create a diary of their favorite quotes
+- **User Registration**: Users can easily register for an account on the Quote Diary platform, providing them with personalised access to create a diary of their favorite quotes.

 - **Convenient Login**: Once registered, users can conveniently log in to the platform using their credentials, ensuring seamless access to their personalised quote collection.

 - **Quote Management**: Users have the ability to add their favorite quotes to their list within the platform.
-This feature allows for easy access and reference to them for inspiration or reflection.
+This feature allows for easy access and reference to them for future inspiration, or reflection.

-- **Efficient Search Functionality**: The platform includes a robust search feature that enables users to quickly find specific quotes by keyword, enhancing user experience and saving time.
+- **Efficient Search Functionality**: The platform includes a search feature that enables users to quickly find specific quotes by keyword, enhancing user experience and saving time.

 - **Secure Logout**: Users can securely log out of the platform at any time, ensuring the privacy and security of their account information and personal data.

 ## Scope

 - **Skeleton**: The layout design prioritised simplicity and intuitive navigation, with a responsive design ensuring accessibility across various devices.
 The platform was designed to be navigable for users with disabilities, adhering to WCAG guidelines for accessibility.
 - **Structure**: I organised the website layout to reduce clutter and make it easier for users to find what they're looking for.
 I chose a simple dark and clean background.
 I chose this primarily because I did not want anything to stand out too much and take away from the core concept of the project, which is reflection of the quote itself, rather than the appearance of the project.
 I relied heavily on Boostrap for this.
 This background may be seen as too dark for the project.
 This would be something I would consider at another stage of development in the future and I would like to implement different modes, such as dark or light.
 This will help customise the project to users wishes. **I did not have the time to consider this at this stage of the MVP**

 ## Fonts

 - **"Roboto"** for its clarity and readability, enhancing the ease of reading quotes.
-I wanted to avoid any 'tacky' font that I had seen on other online services.
+I wanted to avoid any 'tacky' hard to read font that I had seen on other online services.
 - **"sans-serif"** as a backup font

 ## User Flow